 jsguides

-Custom Elements let you define your own HTML tags — fully reusable components with encapsulated behaviour.
+Building web components starts with Custom Elements, the API that lets you define your own HTML tags with encapsulated behaviour.
 Part of the Web Components spec, they work alongside Shadow DOM and HTML templates.
 Browser support has been solid since early 2020.

 Autonomous custom elements extend HTMLElement directly.
 They don’t inherit from any existing tag: